DonnieWest/donniewest.com/posts/2014-1-04-i-want-to-code.markdown

 - My value is not determined by a degree

-{% blockquote Mike Rowe http://foxnewsinsider.com/2013/08/04/mike-rowe-dirty-jobs-alternative-college-degree Fox News Interview %}
-“I don’t care if you work for McDonald’s. […] If you show up early, if you stay late, if you volunteer for the hard stuff, you’re going run that organization.”
+> “I don’t care if you work for McDonald’s. […] If you show up early, if you stay late, if you volunteer for the hard stuff, you’re going run that organization.”
-{% endblockquote %}
+> -- <cite> Mike Rowe [Fox News Interview](http://foxnewsinsider.com/2013/08/04/mike-rowe-dirty-jobs-alternative-college-degree)</cite>

   My value is determined by the grit I wish to instill in myself.